• Skip to primary navigation

 • 1 cup Dried Ker Sangri 100 gm

-• 2 tsp Green Chilies/ Hari Mirch chopped
+• 2 tsp Green chilies/Hari Mirch chopped

-• 2 tsp Red Chili Powder
+• 2 tsp Red Chili Powder/ Laal Mirch

-• 5 slice Dried Raw Mango/ Amchoor soaked
+• 5 slice Dried Mango soaked

-• 1.5 tsp Coriander Powder/ Dhaniya powder
+• 1.5 tsp Coriander Powder / Dhaniya Powder

-• 1 tsp Mango Powder/ Amchoor
+• 1 tsp Mango Powder / Amchoor Powder

 • 3 tbsp Yogurt optional